Konloch/Jaxon/README.md

 ## Using Jaxon Templates
 + The templates all contain the basics to get you running (`Console` shows hello world, `Graphical` shows windowing & image drawing)
-+ Rely heavily on the provided standard library and if there isn't a function or class that you regularly use, open a GitHub issue.
 + Each template can contain a different application starting class
     + You can find this class by going into Windows/kernel/Kernel.java & Linux/kernel/Kernel.java
 + The templates contain the entire standard library, edit these as much as you want